 • “Volunteer of the Year Award:” Captain Scott Thompson, Flower Garden Banks National Marine Sanctuary, TX

 The “Leadership Award” honors national political leaders whose commitment to ocean stewardship through advancing policies and laws has raised the public’s consciousness.
 Cantwell was recognized for her tireless work on behalf of ocean conservation, which benefits coastal communities, and her advocacy for Olympic Coast National Marine Sanctuary.
 A Member of Congress since 2001, she has been a vocal advocate and champion of sustainable fisheries, keeping Washington’s coastal economies vibrant, expanding ocean acidification research, increasing ocean monitoring and science and oil spill prevention.
 As Ranking Member of the Senate Energy and Natural Resources Committee, Cantwell has been a leader in ocean conservation and protection.
-She introduced the first legislation of its kind to tackle ocean acidification and enhance ocean monitoring, research and forecasting.
-Her full bio Previous Leadership Award recipients have included President Bill Clinton, President George W. Bush and First Lady Laura Bush and Members of Congress.
+She introduced the first legislation of its kind to tackle ocean acidification and enhance ocean monitoring, research, and forecasting.
+Previous Leadership Award recipients have included President Bill Clinton, President George W. Bush, and First Lady Laura Bush, and Members of Congress.

-“Lifetime Achievement” awardees have made exceptional impact on ocean science and research, conservation, exploration, engagement or policy.
-An explorer, environmentalist, master navigator, educator and advocate for the ocean protection, Thompson’s work in the art of traditional Polynesian voyaging has been praised for reviving ancient marine heritage and culture.
+“Lifetime Achievement” awardees have made an exceptional impact on ocean science and research, conservation, exploration, engagement, or policy.
+An explorer, environmentalist, master navigator, educator, and advocate for ocean protection, Thompson’s work in the art of traditional Polynesian voyaging has been praised for reviving ancient marine heritage and culture.
 He is currently on a four-year expedition on the Hōkūleʻa, a traditional vessel, to circumnavigate the world and open up a global dialogue on the importance of ocean resources.
 A native Hawaiian, Thompson and his family have also had longtime involvement in Papahānaumokuākea Marine National Monument since its inception and are passionate advocates on behalf of its expansion.
-His full bio

 For everyone who loves the ocean and wants to ensure its healthy future, America’s National Marine Sanctuaries and the National Marine Sanctuary Foundation, working together, are delivering real solutions and measurable results.
 A private, non-profit organization, NMSF plays a vital role in the work of the coast-to-coast US sanctuary system through support of research and conservation, education, citizen science, outreach and community engagement.
 NMSF is also a respected advocate for ocean awareness and protection with policymakers nationally and worldwide.